American International School of Bucharest: Technology In Education

 During the 2012–2013 academic year, AISB implemented a 1:1 'bring your own device' laptop program for all students in grades 5 to 10, which later expanded during the 2013–2014 academic year to include all students from grades 5 to 12.
-The laptop program encouraged other initiatives which included the implementation of a high-speed 10Mbit/s internet connection, improved access control with the printer infrastructure, and campus-wide WiFi internet access.
-AISB is now a Microsoft Showcase School.
+The laptop program encouraged other initiatives which included the implementation of a high-speed 10 Mbit/s internet connection, improved access control with the printer infrastructure, and campus-wide WiFi internet access.
+AISB now uses Apple software as their primary operating system.